GitHver/nixisotemp/readme.md

 Welcome to the Sput*Nix* Repository.

 This Repository aims to solve one problem: Getting started with NixOS is extremely tedious.
-The documentation can often be really shallow and it's all scattered throughout the internet like a broken vase.
+The documentation is often really shallow and it's all scattered throughout the internet like a broken vase.

 SputNix aims to be a one-stop shop for all the basics that you need in order to have a functional configuration at the start of your NixOS journey with all the features you would have otherwise found yourself rewriting your configuration in order to accommodate, like Flakes, Home-manager or Disko, while also explaining what these are, why you want them and how to modify them to your preference.